mwestera/py4ling/exercises/7_for-loops.md

 **7.42.** Write a program that takes a list of words like `words = ['the', 'dog', 'is', 'in', 'the', 'garden']`, takes the length of each word, and prints the total sum of word lengths.
 Do you get the same number as `len('the dog is in the garden')`?
 Why (not)?
 What about `len(words)`?

+**7.43.** Write a Python program which iterates the integers from 1 to 50.
+For multiples of three print `Fizz` instead of the number and for the multiples of five print `Buzz`.
+For numbers which are multiples of both three and five print `FizzBuzz`.
+Try to minimize repetition in your code.